-The Gallery is Camp Jabulani’s latest development, and offers guests a luxury retail outlet, an art gallery and an intimate private wine cellar.
+The Gallery is Jabulani’s latest development, and offers guests a luxury retail outlet, an art gallery and an intimate private wine cellar.
 Building commenced in July 2012, and is finally complete.

 The Gallery features local South African art in its various forms, and includes the works of renowned artists such as Jean Abrie, Johan Koch, Gert van der Merwe, Stephen Sutherland and Ardmore.
 Products from the Out of Alex Embroidery Project and the African Children’s Community Education and Feeding Scheme (ACFS) have been showcased in an effort to empower these excellent community initiatives.

 Jean Abrie has become one of South Africa’s foremost wildlife artists through his efforts to bring awareness to the importance of conservation in Africa.
 He is adept at portraying the many exciting and unexpected changes and moods of the continent on large canvasses.
 Contemporary artist Johan Koch, whose works are seen throughout the camp, is well known for his diverse African landscapes and wildlife portraits.
 His daughter Anneke Koch inherited her father’s passion and artistic talent, evident in her Nguni cattle paintings – also displayed in The Gallery.
 A range of valuable Ardmore Ceramic Art pieces are featured too.
 All items available for purchase have been carefully considered to blend seamlessly within The Gallery’s interiors.